lweasel/piquant/docs/commands.rst

 Within each read simulation directory, three files are always written:

-* ``flux_simulator_main_expression.par``: A *FluxSimulator* [FluxSimulator]_ parameters file suitable for creating a transcript expression profile.
+* ``flux_simulator_main_expression.par``: A *Flux Simulator* [FluxSimulator]_ parameters file suitable for creating a transcript expression profile.
-* ``flux_simulator_main_simulation.par``: A *FluxSimulator* parameters file suitable for simulating RNA-seq reads according to the created transcript expression profile.
+* ``flux_simulator_main_simulation.par``: A *Flux Simulator* parameters file suitable for simulating RNA-seq reads according to the created transcript expression profile.
-* ``run_simulation.sh``: A Bash script which, when executed, will use *FluxSimulator* and the above two parameters files to simulate reads for the appropriate combination of sequencing parameters.
+* ``run_simulation.sh``: A Bash script which, when executed, will use *Flux Simulator* and the above two parameters files to simulate reads for the appropriate combination of sequencing parameters.

 In addition, if "background noise" reads are being simulated (i.e. the value of the ``--noise-perc`` option is greater than zero), the following two additional files are written:

-* ``flux_simulator_noise_expression.par``: A *FluxSimulator* parameters file suitable for creating a transcript expression profile for the set of transcripts that will be used to simulate background noise.
+* ``flux_simulator_noise_expression.par``: A *Flux Simulator* parameters file suitable for creating a transcript expression profile for the set of transcripts that will be used to simulate background noise.
-* ``flux_simulator_noise_simulation.par``: A *FluxSimulator* parameters file suitable for simulating RNA-seq reads according to the created noise transcript expression profile.
+* ``flux_simulator_noise_simulation.par``: A *Flux Simulator* parameters file suitable for simulating RNA-seq reads according to the created noise transcript expression profile.

 Note that it is possible to execute the ``run_simulation.sh`` script directly; however by using the ``piquant`` command ``create_reads``, sets of reads for several combinations of sequencing parameters can be created simultaneously as a batch (see :ref:`Create reads <simulate-reads>` below).

 In addition to the command line options common to all ``piquant`` commands (see :ref:`common-options` above), the ``prepare_read_dirs`` command takes the following additional options:

 * ``--reads-dir``: The parent directory into which directories in which reads will be simulated will be written.
 This directory will be created if it does not already exist (default: output).
-* ``--transcript-gtf``: The path to a GTF formatted file describing the main set of transcripts to be simulated by *FluxSimulator*.
+* ``--transcript-gtf``: The path to a GTF formatted file describing the main set of transcripts to be simulated by *Flux Simulator*.
 This GTF file location must be supplied.
 Note that the GTF file should only contain features of feature type "exon", and that every exon feature should specify both "gene_id" and "transcript_id" among its attributes.
 * ``--noise-transcript-gtf``: The path to a GTF formatted file describing a set of transcripts that will be used to simulated background noise.
 This GTF file location needs only be specified if background noise is being simulated (ie. for values of ``--noise-perc`` other than zero); however, in these cases it must be specified.
 The same requirements as to GTF file format apply as above for the option ``--transcript-gtf``.
 * ``--genome-fasta``: The path to a directory containing per-chromosome genome sequences in FASTA-formatted files.
 This directory location must be supplied.
-* ``--num-molecules``: *FluxSimulator* parameters will be set so that the initial pool of main transcripts contains this many molecules.
-Note that although it depends on this value, the number of fragments in the final library from which reads will be sequenced is also a complicated function of the parameters at each stage of *FluxSimulator*'s sequencing process.
+* ``--num-molecules``: *Flux Simulator* parameters will be set so that the initial pool of main transcripts contains this many molecules.
+Note that although it depends on this value, the number of fragments in the final library from which reads will be sequenced is also a complicated function of the parameters at each stage of *Flux Simulator*'s sequencing process.
 This parameter should be set high enough that the number of fragments in the final library exceeds the number of reads necessary to give any of the sequencing depths required.
 If the initial number of molecules is not great enough to create the required number of reads, the ``run_simulation.sh`` script will exit with an error (default: 30,000,000).
-* ``--num-noise-molecules``: *FluxSimulator* parameters will be set so that the initial pool of noise transcripts contains this many molecules; this parameter should be set high enough that the number of fragments in the final noise simulation library exceeds the number of reads necessary to give any required sequencing depth (default: 2,000,000).
+* ``--num-noise-molecules``: *Flux Simulator* parameters will be set so that the initial pool of noise transcripts contains this many molecules; this parameter should be set high enough that the number of fragments in the final noise simulation library exceeds the number of reads necessary to give any required sequencing depth (default: 2,000,000).
-* ``--nocleanup``: When run, *FluxSimulator* creates a number of large intermediate files.
+* ``--nocleanup``: When run, *Flux Simulator* creates a number of large intermediate files.
 Unless ``--nocleanup`` is specified, the ``run_simulation.sh`` Bash script will be constructed so as to delete these intermediate files once read simulation has finished.

 .. _simulate-reads: